 - Yuill S Irvine MIFS DipFATrusteeYuill S Irvine MIFS DipFATrusteeMy son died aged two days old in 1991 and I have been a constant supporter of the charity following the help that was provided to me and my family.
 I was elected Chair in 2015 and live in Edinburgh with my wife Debbie.
 I have three other children, Matthew, Edward and Nathan.
 My background is in financial services, property and banking and this extensive experience and strategic planning capabilities help me ensure the organisation continues to achieve its core objectives.

 “My little girl Eve was stillborn on 24th December 2007.
 Eve was my fourth baby and I never considered she wouldn’t survive.
 The first time I heard about Held In Our Hearts was through a lovely lady that lives in my village.
 After I lost Eve, she’d written me a lovely letter saying she’d lost two babies herself.
 She’d heard what had happened to me and told me how helpful she’d found Held In Our Hearts.
 She had offered to come with me to some meetings and she was a great support to me.
 The first meeting I went to, I just sat in the corner crying and listening to other people talking.
 No-one made me feel I had to speak until I was ready.
 I went to the meetings in Edinburgh for a good few months.
-I have since done my befriending training, and I hope my support helps other families at such a painful time.”
+I have since done my peer supporter training, and I hope my support helps other families at such a painful time.”

 - Frances McGuireTrusteeFrances McGuireTrustee